 - 32 and 64-bit versions of Windows 7 and later versions

 - Microsoft .NET Framework 4.5

-- Internet Explorer 10 and later versions, or Mozilla Firefox or Google Chrome, with the ClickOnce add-in installed
+- Internet Explorer 10 and later versions or Microsoft Edge.
+Mozilla Firefox or Google Chrome works only with the ClickOnce add-in installed

 As already mentioned, this is a workaround, so most of the below steps are going to be related to setting up in-place eDiscovery.
 The PST export comes at the end (it is performed via a ClickOnce application).

 Steps to export Office 365 mailboxes to PST using eDiscovery

 - Log in to the Microsoft 365 Defender portal.